 The Statues of Sekhmet: 'Mistress of Dread'

-If the creation of these statues is by itself extraordinary, their successive lives reveals fascinating practices about images during pharaonic civilization.
+If the creation of these statues is by itself extraordinary, their successive lives reveal fascinating practices about images during pharaonic civilization.
 In the Amarna period, the name of Amenhotep III was systematically erased from inscriptions of the thrones of Sekhmet’s statues, then methodically re-inscribed at the end of the 18th dynasty.
-With their original viewing perhaps meant to be limited, several of the statues were moved, re-displayed in various temples and sometimes re-inscribed – notably for Ramses IV and Sheshonq I. These reuses probably represent “re-actualization” of these ancient images in another architectural and cultic context.
-Sekhmet statues were even re-displayed without being finished or inscribed, as in the temple of Ptah in Karnak, where the standing statues of Sekhmet (now in Turin’s Museo Egizio) were found.
+With their original viewing perhaps meant to be limited, several of the statues were moved, re-displayed in various temples and sometimes re-inscribed – notably for Ramses IV and Sheshonq I. These reuses probably represent a “re-actualization” of these ancient images in another architectural and cultic context.
+Sekhmet’s statues were even re-displayed without being finished or inscribed, as in the temple of Ptah in Karnak, where the standing statues of Sekhmet (now in Turin’s Museo Egizio) were found.
 It is notable that Egyptian statues did not necessarily need to be “finished” to serve a purpose.
-Many Sekhmets left un-inscribed, unpolished or without carved details have been found with complete statues, which suggests were considered to carry the same level of effectiveness.
+Many Sekhmets left uninscribed, unpolished or without carved details have been found with complete statues, which suggests that the two types were considered to carry the same level of effectiveness.

-Bryann, Betsy.
-“The statue program for the mortuary temple of Amenhotep II."
+Bryan, Betsy.
+“The statue program for the mortuary temple of Amenhotep III.”
 In The Temple in Ancient Egypt: New Discoveries and Recent Research, edited by Stephen Quirke, 57-81.
 London: British Museum Press, 1997.

-Sourouzian, Hourig, Raine Stadelmann, Myriam Seco Alvarez, Jose Dorner, Nair Hampikian, and Ibrahim Noureddinem.
+Sourouzian, Hourig, Rainer Stadelmann, Myriam Seco Alvarez, Josef Dorner, Nairy Hampikian, and Ibrahim Noureddinem.
 “The Temple of Amenhotep III at Thebes: Excavations and conservation at Kom el-Hettân, Fourth Report on the Sixth, Seventh and Eighth Season in 2004, 2004-2005 and 2006” In Mitteilungen des Deutschen Archäologischen Instituts, Abteilung Kairo 63, 247-335.
 Cairo: DAI, 2007.

 Yoyotte, Jean.
 “Une monumentale litanie de granit.
 Les Sekhmet d’Aménophis III et la conjuration permanente de la Déesse dangereuse.”
 Bulletin de la société française d’égyptologie 87-88 (1980): 46-75.